 address: Büsgwenweg 1, 37077 Göttingen

 I focus my research on understanding mechanisms and dynamics linking vegetation, climate and land use in tree-based natural and agricultural systems, with the aim to support sustainable landscape and ecosystem management strategies.
 I am interested in combining various methodological approaches including remote sensing, model development and ground-based measurements.
 I have experience in using techniques from complexity sciences (such as complex networks and complexity measures in time series) to analyze non-linearities, feedbacks and interactions in the system at various spatio-temporal scales.

-Since May 2016: Postdoctoral researcher, coordinating the Biodiversity Enrichment Experiment in Oil Palm Plantations of the DFG-funded Colaborative Research Center "Ecological and Socioeconomic Functions of Tropical Lowland Rainforest Transformation Systems (Sumatra, Indonesia) - EFForTS", University of Goettingen, Germany
+I am currently postdoctoral researcher in the Biodiversity Enrichment Experiment in Oil Palm Plantations of the Colaborative Research Center "Ecological and Socioeconomic Functions of Tropical Lowland Rainforest Transformation Systems (Sumatra, Indonesia) - EFForTS"

 Awards and distinctions